nmalcev/proxy-line/README.md

 ### ProxyLine
-Simple proxy server on node.js
+Simple CORS proxy server on node.js

 Features:
 - Does not require any dependencies;